snehilchatterjee/GPU-Passthrough-Tutorial/README.md

 We need to tell the Linux kernel to *ignore* these devices during boot so that the `vfio-pci` driver can claim them instead of the standard drivers (like `nouveau` or `nvidia`).

-#### Method: Using the Automated Scripts
+#### 1.2.1 Method 1: Using the Automated Scripts (Recommended)
 I have provided two scripts in the `scripts/` folder to automate switching between "VM Mode" (GPU isolated for VM) and "Host Mode" (GPU available for Linux).
+This is the preferred method because manually reverting changes every time you want to use your GPU on Linux is tedious and error-prone.

 **First, make the scripts executable:**
 ```bash